 This is a highly motivational programme and encourages our pupils to read a variety of different authors and genres which enables them to learn and use different reading skills.
 These skills will enhance their ability to understand different levels of text in other subject areas.

-In the group, students work on their individual areas of challenge and gain confidence in the processes of reading and understanding texts as well as creating their own.
+Students work on their individual areas of challenge and gain confidence in the processes of reading and understanding texts as well as creating their own.
 The extra support gives students time to consolidate and enhance their literacy skills to access the curriculum across all subject areas.

 Literacy advice for parents: Reading at Home